yichending01/yichending01/README.md

 🏫 Studying Math and Computer Science at the University of Chicago \
 👩🏻‍💻 Working on [Poker Primer](https://www.pokerprimer.net/), a website for beginner poker players featuring interactive drills and tools \
 🎮 Exploring computer graphics by building a [raytracer](https://github.com/yichending01/raytracer) from scratch \
-🌱 Currently learning about data analytics and AI models
+🌱 Currently learning about AI models and Data Analytics

 <!--
 **yichending01/yichending01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.